hydropix/progrockdiffusion/README.md

 # Notes

-- Animations not working
+- Animation is not supported

-# TODO

-- Get Animations working